MicrosoftDocs/power-pages-docs/power-pages-docs/admin/migrate-enhanced-data-model.md

 ## Migrate a production site from standard to enhanced data model

 Before migrating a production site, we recommend creating full copy of the production site.
-We also recommend production site migration be conducted during nonbusiness hours.
+We also recommend production site migration to be conducted during nonbusiness hours.

 Use these steps to migrate your production site to the enhanced data model:

-1. Try out the migration on the site in the copied environment using the PAC CLI commands.
+1. Try out the migration on the site in the copied environment using the PAC CLI ```migrate-datamodel``` command.
 1. Add site configuration data to managed solution and import it production environment.
 1. Use PAC CLI commands to migrate nonconfiguration data and finish it by updating data model version for production.